thien/specialk/readme.md

 ## Datasets

+Much of the datasets used in this are hosted on huggingface.

 To make life easier, I've set up a one-command auto running program that'll deal with downloading all the necessary machine-translation datasets needed to make your model.
 You'll need `wget` however.

     cd datasets